robintrayler/astroBayes_manuscript/manuscript.md

 Reproducibility tests indicated that our model converges quickly and its parameter estimates remain stable.
 Individual trace plots for for each parameter (sedimentation rates, anchor age, hiatus duration) for the TD1 and CIP2 data sets stabilized quickly and appeared visually well mixed indicating adequate exploration of parameter space (**see supplements figures XYZ**).
 Similarly, kernel density estimates of each parameter were indistinguishable among the 1,000 simulations.
 The model median and 95% credible interval were likewise stable, and varied only slightly (± 0.XXX Ma; 2 sd).

-The model does not appear to be particularly sensitive to the number or stratigraphic position of radioisotopic dates for both testing data sets (@fig:random_models).
-The true age model fell within the models 95% credible interval of the model posterior 99% of the time (@tbl:contained) and there is no clear bias toward a fewer or greater number of dates.
+Model accuracy does not appear to be particularly sensitive to the number or stratigraphic position of radioisotopic dates (@fig:random_models).
+The true age model fell within the 95% credible interval of the the model posterior 99% of the time (@tbl:contained) with no clear bias towards a fewer or greater number of dates.

-For the CIP2 data set, other than the requirement that there is at least one date above and below the hiatus, the stratigraphic position of the dates does not appear to have a strong influence on hiatus quantification as in all cases the model posterior of hiatus duration contained the true duration of 0.203 Ma. with 95% CI of the duration parameter containing the true hiatus duration (0.203 Ma) in all cases (@fig:hiatus_duration).

 | data set | number of dates | fraction contained |
 |:--------:|:---------------:|:------------------:|